Past speaking engagements

 Takeaways:

-• The different types of mental prisons that affect people and companies
+- The common mental prisons that affect people, teams, and companies

 Takeaways:

-• Why social responsibility is critical for business growth and employee engagement
+- Why social responsibility is critical for business growth, employee engagement, and employee retention